-We all feel like we have a little bit “extra” around the tummy from time to time and if you’ve been thinking about getting a tummy tuck, Perspectives Plastic Surgery is an excellent choice.
+We all feel like we have a little bit “extra” around the tummy from time to time and if you’ve been thinking about getting a tummy tuck, Perspectives Plastic Surgery Las Vegas is an excellent choice.
 Dr. Rachel Mason believes that every woman deserves to look and feel beautiful and that is what she delivers to each and every patient.

-But what exactly is a tummy tuck or “abdominoplasty?”
+But what exactly is a tummy tuck, also known as “abdominoplasty?”
 We know that it flattens the stomach, but how?
 At the risk of getting too technical; it’s the removal of the excess skin and fat around our stomach that we don’t care for and wish didn’t exist.
 The skin is cut and then tucked into a different position to create a smooth and often flatter tummy.

 The options for tummy tucks differ based on the type of scar that is left after surgery.
 The decision is based on your body, where you have extra skin, and how much extra skin you have.